grscheller/web/src/blog.md

 I always thought that npm was just the package manager component of Node.js.
 Actually it is not.
-The name "npm" does not even stand for "node package manager.
+The name "npm" does not even stand for node package manager.
 According to the [npm/cli](https://github.com/npm/cli) GitHub repo README.md,

 ```